 Anchin can be a trusted resource as you make these important decisions, providing you with the benefit of our experience in respect to key areas such as:

 - Setting up your fund structure (which is dependent on a number of tax, regulatory and financial considerations, usually driven by the tax needs of the investors)

 - Initial fund document review (while working with you and your legal advisors to address any relevant tax implications and tax reporting requirements)

-- Assisting you with choices relating to basis of accounting (GAAP, Income-Tax), accounting policy choices, valuation policies and other reporting and accounting advisory services
+- Assisting you with choices relating to basis of accounting (GAAP, Income-Tax), accounting and valuation policies and other reporting and accounting advisory services

 - Investment Management Company and General Partner entity structuring

-- Business strategy and modeling, including waterfall distributions
+- Business strategy and modeling, including waterfall calculations.

 Audits of Financial Statements

 Investors and creditors are demanding more transparency from investment managers, often in the form of audited financial statements.
 Despite stakeholders taking comfort in the audited financial statements, we realize that financial statement audits are often a cost driver.
 As independent auditors, we perform an important role of being a trusted intermediary between fund managers, portfolio companies and stakeholders.